nus-cs2103-AY1920S2/duke/docs/README.md

 ### `event` - Adds Event to Task List

 Add an Event with specific **date** and **time** to Task List.
-Date and time has to be entered in `YYYY-MM-DDTHH:MM` format
+Date and time has to be entered in `YYYY-MM-DDTHH:MM` format, with time being 24hr format. e.g. `2020-02-02T18:00`

 Example of usage: